This is such a simple recipe for a nice sweet, salty, savoury snack.

-Add the vinegar, oil and honey to a mason jar, and with the lid secured, shake all of the ingredients until all are well mixed.
+Add the vinegar, oil and maple syrup to a mason jar, and with the lid secured, shake all of the ingredients until all are well mixed.

 In a large bowl, add the kale and the contents of the mason jar and mix the kale well to ensure that each leaf is coated.